-Upper Essential Tan T’ien: the portal at the bottom of the forehead where pure conscious me enters absolute I am, and opens the doorway to absolute I am for conscious me and the observer.
+Upper Essential Tan T’ien: the portal at the bottom of the forehead where pure conscious me enters absolute I am, and opens the doorway to absolute I am for conscious me and the knower.

 Lower Essential Tan T’ien: the portal on the level of the cheekbones where fundamental me enters absolute I am.

 Thinking: the movement of intelligence linked to the inherent sense of me.

 Subconscious Thinking: thinking produced by and linked to subconscious me.